liampshaw/liampshaw.github.io/publications.md

 permalink: /publications/
 ---

-I attempt to keep this list up-to-date (last updated: 21 April 2022).
+I attempt to keep this list up-to-date (last updated: 17 May 2022).
 More recent publications may be on [Google Scholar](https://scholar.google.com/citations?user=oaQPy0EAAAAJ).
 Articles should be open access, but links to preprints are included too where available.

-## Preprints
+### Preprints

 Plasmid overlap and evolution between Enterobacterales isolates from bloodstream infections and non-human compartments
 W. Matlock(+), S. Lipworth(+), ..., L. P. Shaw(+), N. Stoesser(+). *biorxiv* (2022)